What Is Agile Manufacturing?

 Agile Manufacturing and Mass Customization

 Mass customization can often be an important part of agile manufacturing because it provides customers with many different customization options while still retaining quick service and high quality.

 At its core, mass customization is a mix of mass production and make-to-order manufacturing.
 Companies that utilize this approach generally mass-produce different modules for the same essential product, then mix and match those modules according to the customer’s wish.

 This method of mass customization is often complemented with a product configurator software that allows for the creation of matrix BOMs, where different parameters in the bill of materials can be modified to create an array of product variants.

 For example, garment manufacturers need to offer different size and color variations, computer builders need to offer different specifications such as RAM and hard drive space, etc.

-With an ERP/MRP system that offers product configuration as well as integrations with third-party ecommerce platforms, manufacturers can easily increase the agility of their business.
+With an ERP or MRP system that offers product configuration as well as integrations with third-party eCommerce platforms, manufacturers can easily increase the agility of their business.
 This way, customers can configure their products in the web store and their customized orders can be turned directly into manufacturing orders for the specific product variant.